The directive JkOptions allow you to set many forwarding options which will enable (+)

 file that Tomcat normally serves - for instance Velocity pages and JSP pages.

-of the Apache web server instead remote client address.
-This can be used by
+of the Apache HTTP Server instead remote client address.
+This can be used by the

-Tomcat remote address valve for allowing connections only from registered Apache
+Tomcat remote address valve for allowing connections only from configured Apache

 JkOptions FlushPackets, you ask mod_jk to flush Apache's connection